-Image courtesy of Pixabay by kaicho20.
+Image courtesy of Flickr by Jim Simonson (no changes).